trailofbits/twa/README.md

 > PASS(google.com): No environment file at: http://google.com/.env
 > PASS(google.com): No environment file at: http://google.com/.dockerenv

-# Audit a site, and be verbose.
+# Audit a site, and be verbose (on stderr)
-$ twa -v google.com
+$ twa -v example.com

+# Audit a site and emit results in CSV
+$ twa -c example.com

-# Audit a site and its www subdomain.
+# Audit a site and its www subdomain
-$ twa -w google.com
+$ twa -w example.com

+# Audit a site and include testssl
+# Requires either `testssl` or `testssl.sh` on your $PATH
+$ twa -s example.com
 ```

 `twa` takes one domain at a time, and only audits more than one domain at once in the `-w` case.